 It was a rough year.
-But this mailman rallied and made Christmas stockings for all 250 dogs on his route.
+But this letter carrier rallied and made Christmas stockings for all 250 dogs on his route.

 After listing all of the new dogs in the neighborhood (Teddy, Daisy, Biscuit, Lula, etc.), he mentioned those that had moved away (Molly, Rosie, Zeus, Monte), then paid tribute to all of the dogs that had crossed the “Rainbow Bridge.”

-“A really rough year,” wrote Arnold after listing 18 names, including those of Luna, Max, Bubba and Saint.
+“A really rough year,” Arnold wrote after listing 18 names, including those of Luna, Max, Bubba and Saint.
 “Let’s offer a moment of bark-free silence in their memory.”

 On the other side of the letter, he thanked the people on his route for their support and kindness during the worst year he could remember.

-“The outpouring of caring and compassion from all was incredible and appreciated,” wrote Arnold.
+“The outpouring of caring and compassion from all was incredible and appreciated,” Arnold wrote.
 “It helped so much, and continues to help.”

 When he began delivering the socks about two weeks ago, Arnold said, he discovered it was good therapy.